gbftdlie/G/BugDetails_IF.md

- Our method has discovered more than 40 different exceptions in total.
  We detail the IF bugs as follows.

 Inference Failure